 If SolveNQ(board, column+1) = True, then return true.

-Else, remove the queen from the cell ( x, column) from board
+Else, remove the queen from the cell ( x, column) from the board

-Algorithms are behind most of the impressive things computers can do and these are at the core of most computing tasks.
-Being better with algorithms will not only help you in being a successful programmer, but you will become more efficient as well.
+Algorithms are behind most of the impressive things computers can do, and these are at the core of most computing tasks.
+Being better with algorithms will help you succeed in being a successful programmer, but you will become more efficient.

 This has been a guide to Types of Algorithms.
-Here we discuss the Top 6 Important Types of Algorithms with their functions.
+Here we discuss the Top 6 important types of Algorithms with their functions in detail.
 You can also go through our other suggested articles to learn more –